Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Introduction

 In Markov Decision Processes (MDPs), an agent interacts with the environment and learns to optimally behave in it ~\cite{Sutton1998}.
 Nevertheless, an MDP solution may be very sensitive to the model parameters ~\cite{BiasVarianceShie,genralization1,generalization2}, implying that one should be cautious when the model is changing or when there is uncertainty in the model parameters.
 Robust MDPs (RMDPs) on the other hand, allow some room for the uncertainty in the model parameters as it allows the model parameters to belong to some uncertainty set ~\cite{HKuhn2013,tamar14,Iyenger2005}.

-Solving robust MDPs is NP-hard for general uncertainty sets~\cite{Nilim2005RobustCO}, hence the uncertainty set is popularly assumed to be \textit{rectangular} which enables tractability \cite{Iyenger2005,Nilim2005RobustCO,ppi}.
+Solving robust MDPs is NP-hard for general uncertainty sets \cite{Nilim2005RobustCO}, hence the uncertainty set is popularly assumed to be \textit{rectangular} which enables tractability \cite{Iyenger2005,Nilim2005RobustCO,ppi}.
 The uncertainty set is called rectangular if the uncertainty in model parameters (\textit{i.e.}, reward and transition kernel) in one state is not coupled with the uncertainty in model parameters in different state.
 Under this rectangularity assumption, many structural properties of MDPs remain intact\cite{Iyenger2005, Nilim2005RobustCO} and methods such as robust value iteration \cite{Bagnell01solvinguncertain,RVI}, robust modified policy iteration \cite{Kaufman2013RobustMP}, partial robust policy iteration \cite{ppi} etc can be used to solve it.
 It is also known that uncertainty in the reward can be easily handled, whereas handling uncertainty in transition kernel is much more challenging \cite{derman2021twice}.
 When an uncertainty set has a polyhedral structure (as in $L_1/L_\infty$ robust MDPs) then it can be solved using nested Linear programming, that is, both policy evaluation and policy improvement are done using linear programming exactly or inexactly\cite{Kaufman2013RobustMP,RVI}.
-Further in this direction, partial policy iteration approach to solve $L_1$-Robust MDPs by \cite{ppi} uses bags of tricks such as homotopy, bisection methods etc. But these methods are computationally expensive or limited to certain cases.
+Further in this direction, the partial policy iteration approach to solve $L_1$-Robust MDPs by \cite{ppi} uses bags of tricks such as homotopy, bisection methods etc. But these methods are conceptually complex, offering very little insight, and unable to generalize to online settings.
+Work by \cite{Rcontamination} considers the R-contamination uncertainty set and proposes a Q-learning algorithm that can be used in online settings too.
+But their uncertainty set is \texttt{sa}-rectangular, interestingly their results resembles very closely to our \texttt{sa}-rectangular $L_1$ robust MDPs results.
+We believe, our approach can be used to generalize R-contamination uncertainty set to \texttt{s}-rectangular settings as well.
+Goyal et al. \cite{r-rectRMDP} consider an r-rectangular uncertainty set that is not s-rectangular, still, the setting is simple enough to admit deterministic policies as optimal policy.
+A fundamental differences between \texttt{sa} and \textbf{s} rectangular robust MDPs is the greedy and optimal policy in \texttt{sa}-rectangular robust MDPs like non-robust MDPs, is deterministic, but it may be stochastic in \texttt{s}-rectangular case \cite{RVI}.